KDE/crow-translate/README.md

 ## Installation

-Downloads are available on the [Releases](https://github.com/crow-translate/crow-translate/releases/latest) page.
-Also check out the [website](https://crow-translate.github.io/#installation) for other installation methods.
+Downloads are available on the [KDE downloads](https://download.kde.org/stable/crow-translate) page.
+Also check out the [webpage](https://apps.kde.org/crow-translate) for other installation methods.

 **Note:** On Linux to make the application look native on a non-KDE desktop environment, you need to configure Qt applications styling.
 This can be done by using [qt5ct](https://github.com/RomanVolak/qt5ct) or [adwaita-qt5](https://github.com/FedoraQt/adwaita-qt) or [qtstyleplugins](https://github.com/qt/qtstyleplugins).
 Please check the appropriate installation guide for your distribution.